WHITE PAPER

 Influencing key stakeholders

-Given the attention that generative AI is getting, you will likely receive a lot of questions and attention with your AI-powered legal drafting implementation.
+Given the attention that AI is getting, you are likely to get a lot of questions and attention with your AI-powered legal drafting implementation.
 Different stakeholders will have a variety of topics they will want clarified.
-Here are some to consider:
+Here are some to consider.

-Legal professionals and leadership will want to know that the system you choose draws from trusted content, keeps client data secure, and can reduce or eliminate hallucinations and errors.
+Legal professionals and leadership will want to know that the system you choose is drawing from trusted content, keeps client data secure, and can reduce or eliminate hallucinations and errors.

-Legal operations and support staff will want to understand your expectations for adoption, how the solution will fit into the larger tech stack and integrate with enterprise solutions, and how scalable it is.
+Legal operations and support staff will want to understand your expectations for adoption, how the solution will fit into the larger tech stack, integration with enterprise solutions, and how scalable it is.
 They can help prioritize this initiative on the technology roadmap.

 Clients and business partners will want to know that their data is secure and is not being used to train the model for future use.